zuora/togai-java-client/docs/PricePlansApi.md

 Update a price plan

-Update a draft state price plan  Only DRAFT state Price Plans are allowed to Update.
+Update an existing price plan Price Plans with status as DRAFT alone can be updated .
 Learn more about [Price plans](https://docs.togai.com/docs/priceplan) from our Guides

 ### Example
 ```java